 On January 1, 2018, the Company adopted changes issued by the FASB related to how employers that sponsor defined benefit pension plans and other postretirement plans present the net periodic pension cost ("NPPC") in the statement of operations.
 Employers are required to report the service cost component in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period.
 Other components of NPPC are required to be presented in the statement of operations separately from the service cost component and outside of the subtotal of income from operations.
 The changes also allow only the service cost component to be eligible for capitalization.
-The adoption of these changes resulted in the Company reclassifying \$0.7 million of NPPC expense for the three months ended March 31, 2017 from the captions Cost of services sold; Cost of products sold; and Selling, general and administrative expenses to the new caption, Defined benefit pension income (expense) on the Company's Condensed Consolidated Statement of Operations.
+The adoption of these changes resulted in the Company reclassifying \$0.7 million and \$1.4 million of NPPC expense for the three months and six months ended June 30, 2017, respectively, from the captions Cost of services sold; Cost of products sold; and Selling, general and administrative expenses to the new caption, Defined benefit pension income (expense) in the Company's Condensed Consolidated Statements of Operations.